Join a Community-based Monitoring project for the Early Detection of Emerald Ash Borer (EAB) in Alberta

 Ecological and Environmental Importance:

 Ash trees are foundational plantings in Alberta’s urban forests and play a life-supporting role in our cities.
-They are essential for sustainable biodiversity, resulting in resilient, interconnected ecosystems.
-They provide food and shelter for hundreds of species of insects, including pollinators, birds, and mammals.
-Trees support entire food webs and diverse microhabitats.
+They are essential for:

 Social Importance:

-Our urban forests help strengthen community connections by encouraging social interaction, fostering stronger relationships between neighbours and increasing feelings of safety.
+to strengthening community connections by encouraging social interaction, fostering stronger relationships between neighbours and increasing feelings of safety

-Park systems and open green spaces in our communities promote physical activity and recreation with measureable positive impacts to our mental well-being such as reduced stress and anxiety.
-This can lead to healthy heart rates and blood pressure.
+in the promotion of physical activity and recreation with measureable positive impacts to our mental well-being such as reduced stress and anxiety.
+This can lead to healthy heart rates and blood pressure

-Urban forests have an beneficial impact on road safety, reduce crime rates and incidences of violence.
+to beneficial impacts on road safety, reduce crime rates and incidences of violence

 Economic Importance:

-Ash tree species, Fraxinus genus have been the preferred boulevard tree, second only to elm species, for their cold-hardiness and ideal canopy shape.
+Ash tree species, Fraxinus genus have been the preferred boulevard tree, second only to elm species, for their cold-hardiness and ideal canopy shape for decades and have been planted extensively in most urban and rural areas in Alberta.
+Their value and care can be measured and calculated as part of municipal budgeting cycles.
+Specifically:

 Information